Synerise/ios-sdk/README.md

 Get valid JWT login token.
 This method pass token with success block execution.

 Note, that some methods can throw exceptions from validation, for example, if you pass invalid email for `Profile.getClient:success:failure:`.
-Use try/catch in some operations (see Sample App).
+Use try/catch in some operations (see Exceptions/Errors handling section).

 # Injector